mk-fg/reliable-discord-client-irc-daemon/README.md

 but checking ctime before writes, so should be safe to edit any of these files manually anytime anyway.

-Sending SIGHUP to the script or "reload" command in control-channel should load and apply values from all config files in the same order.
+Sending SIGHUP to the script or `reload` command in control-channel should load and apply values from all config files in the same order.
 Note that such operation won't reset any values missing in files to their defaults, only apply stuff explicitly set there on top of the current config.